 This residency is for artists who live in the greater LA area only.

 Will the Artist-in-Residence program be in person or remote?

+In person.
 The Quinn Emanuel Los Angeles office is taking appropriate steps to keep employees and guests safe.
 The plan, which follows the CDC and OSHA guidelines, will implement various protocols to ensure safety.

 Do you accept late applications?